- Salesforce CPQ end of sale does not require immediate migration, but it does require intentional planning

 A realistic planning window for CPQ EOS transitions

-For many organizations, a six- to twelve-month preparation window is realistic, especially once remediation, catalog cleanup, process clarity, and cross-functional alignment are factored in.
-That time is not about delay.
-It’s about laying the groundwork that prevents expensive mistakes later.
+For many organizations, a six- to twelve-month preparation window is realistic, once remediation, catalog cleanup, process clarity, and cross-functional alignment are factored in.
+That time is not about delay — it's about laying the groundwork that prevents expensive mistakes later.
+Measured planning now leads to faster, more predictable outcomes when change does happen.

 Final Thought